akhilgit19/PRIME10-DEVOPS/readme.txt

   to your load balancer
   make it a layer 7 network

-- Context wpath 2 query base qouting            - ssl termination at POD not at LB eg www/walmart/groceries/meat
+- Context wpath 2 query base routing            - ssl termination at POD not at LB eg www/walmart/groceries/meat

 - SSL Termination( Secure scoket layer)         - certificates can be added